Moqian1122/aedbel/README.md

 To deploy an app using dash to server with Heroku, the following documents are necessary:

 (1) Procfile
-content:
+content: normally we just use 'web: gunicorn app:server' as a text in the file to tell Heroku to use web application and HTTP server.
-function:
+function: to specify the task and objects to execute to Heroku

 (2) app.py
-content:
+content: the python code file
-function:
+function: to run the main programme

-(3)
+(3) runtime.txt